*originally posted spring 2017, updated 2019

 You and/or your editor may choose from one of several citation options (see videos below for more information), but it’s your responsibility to track and provide to your editor or publisher all the necessary information to cite your sources according to publishing industry standards.

-I designed this post and Citation Tracking spreadsheet to keep you organized during the writing process.
+I designed this post and my Citation Tracking Spreadsheet to keep you organized during the writing process.
 (Email me with "Citation Tracking Spreadsheet Request" in the subject line, and I'll send you a copy.)

 NOTE: You must cite the original source of a quote or idea.
 (Video: The Importance of Citing Original Sources)